kikwit/kikwit/README.md

     Renders a view template.

     The optional `locals` argument are provided as the view model.
-    If `viewPath` is not provided the view is looked up based on the the controller and action name.
+    If `viewPath` is not provided the view is looked up based on the controller and action name.
     The default is to look respectively in the follwing folders:

     1. __APP_ROOT/views/[CONTROLER_NAME]/[ACTION_NAME]__